Sanjana-Mullangi/Data-Analysis-Projects/Project-1-Student-Performance/README.md

 # Student Performance Analysis

-## Objective
-Analyze student performance using Python and perform Exploratory Data Analysis (EDA).

-## Dataset
-StudentsPerformance.csv

-## Tools Used
-- Python
-- Pandas
-- NumPy
-- Matplotlib

-## Tasks Performed
-- Data Import
-- Data Cleaning
-- Handling Missing Values
-- Descriptive Statistics
-- Data Visualization
-- Exploratory Data Analysis

-## Files
-- Student_Performance_Analysis.ipynb
-- StudentsPerformance.csv

-## Outcome
-Performed EDA to understand factors affecting student performance and generated useful visual insights.
+This project is about analyzing student performance using Python and Exploratory Data Analysis (EDA).
+I used the **StudentsPerformance.csv** dataset to understand the data by cleaning it, checking for missing values, calculating basic statistics, and creating different visualizations.
+I used Python along with Pandas, NumPy, and Matplotlib to perform the analysis.
+Through this project, I learned how to work with a real dataset, perform EDA, and understand the factors that may affect student performance.
+The project files include **Student_Performance_Analysis.ipynb** and **StudentsPerformance.csv**.